IanBand/rogue-lamb/README.md

 ## Development notes
 Test with ``` cabal repl app/Main.hs ```.
 This runs it in ghci, use :r to reload modules.
+Test with a tall and wide enough terminal or else the rendering will mess up